reyanalam/End-to-End-RAG-Application/README.md

-# Deploy RAG/AI App To AWS

-## Getting Started
+# End to End RAG Application

 ### Configure AWS

 You need to have an AWS account, and AWS CLI set up on your machine.
-You'll also need to have Bedrock enabled on AWS (and granted model access to Claude or whatever you want to use).

 ### Update .env File with AWS Credentials

 Create a file named `.env` in `image/`.
-Do NOT commit the file to `.git`.
-The file should have content like this:

 ```
 AWS_ACCESS_KEY_ID=XXXXX